Margo-Kim/whisper_analysis/README.md

 **2.Multitaks Training Strategy**
 - Simultaneous Training: The model is trained on multiple tasks and languages concurrently, with training batches containing diverse examples.

-- Data Preparation: The training dataset includes audio-transcript pairs for various tasks such as monolingual transcription, speech translation, and language identification.
+- Data Preparation: The training dataset **includes audio-transcript pairs for various tasks** such as monolingual transcription, speech translation, and language identification.
-- Training Loop: Special tokens guide the model during training, helping it learn shared features across tasks and languages, which promotes generalization and robustness.
+- Training Loop: **Special tokens guide the model during training**, helping it learn shared features across tasks and languages, which promotes generalization and robustness.
 Efficiency and Shared Learning:

 A single training process covers all tasks and languages, reducing computational overhead.